Norfolk

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Carer fatigue was not followed up, inconsistent crisis team contacts prevented establishing trust, and urgent help was delayed due to increased demand.
+Concerns summary (AI summary) Carer fatigue was not followed up, inconsistent crisis team contacts prevented establishing trust, and urgent help was delayed due to increased demand.
 Treatment options were also not adequately discussed with the patient.

 Nicola Tweedy